-basement to be older than 53.6-54.7 Ma, an age range that is just younger than a radiometric age of 56.2 ± 0.6 Ma (Dalrymple et al., 1980) obtained for alkali basalt from nearby Hole 432A.
-The thickness and vesicularity of the flows from Site 1205 and the presence of oxidized flow tops and soil horizons, together with the lack of pillow structure indicate that the flows erupted subaerially.
+The age of the youngest volcanic rocks in Hole 1205A is constrained by nannofossils (Zone NP10) in the sediment immediately overlying basement to be older than 53.6-54.7 Ma, an age range that is just younger than a radiometric age of $56.2 \pm 0.6$ Ma (Dalrymple et al., 1980) obtained for alkali basalt from nearby Hole 432A.
+The thickness and vesicularity of the flows from Site 1205, the presence of oxidized flow tops and soil horizons, together with the lack of pillow structure indicate that the flows erupted subaerially.
 They range from aphyric to highly plagioclase and olivine-phyric basalt.
 At 230-255 mbsf, two flows of tholeiitic basalt are intercalated within alkalic basalt flows.
 Above these flows the degree of alkalinity tends to increase upsection.
-Interflow soil horizons are also most common in this interval, suggesting that eruption rates may have been lower during this period.
-Internal flow gradients in very thick lava flows have produced aligned groundmass crystals (Fig. F35) that help delineate flow structure.
-Clasts of hawaiite recovered in the basal conglomerate of the sedimentary section were not found as flow units in the underlying basement sequence.
+Intraflow soil horizons are also most common in this interval, suggesting that eruption rates may have been lower during this period.
+Internal flow gradients within very thick lava flows have produced aligned groundmass crystals (Fig. F35) that help delineate flow structure.
+Clasts of hawaiite recovered in the basal conglomerate of the sedimentary section were not found as flow units within the underlying basement sequence.

-Lavas from Nintoku Seamount have similar major element compositions to lavas erupted during the postshield stage of Hawaiian volcanoes such as Mauna Kea Volcano (Fig. F36).
+Lavas from Nintoku Seamount have similar major element compositions to lavas erupted during the postshield stage of Hawaiian volcanoes such as Mauna Kea (Fig. F36).
 Slight differences in trace element composition between lavas from Nintoku Seamount and active Hawaiian volcanoes probably result from differences in source composition or variations in the degree of mantle melting (Fig. F37).

 All the lava flows recovered at Site 1205 are only slightly altered except thin, highly weathered flow tops.
-The low-temperature (30° - 60° C) alteration assemblage is homogeneous downhole and is composed of Fe oxyhydroxide, saponite and/or nontronite, celadonite, and zeolite.
-Veining is sparse, indicating only small-scale fluid circulation.
+The low-temperature $(30^{\circ}-60^{\circ}C)$ alteration assemblage is homogeneous downhole and is composed of Fe oxyhydroxide, saponite and/or nontronite, celadonite, and zeolite.
+Veining is sparse, indicating small-scale fluid circulation.
 In contrast to the first two sites (1203 and 1204) drilled during Leg 197 at Detroit Seamount, K2O was not mobilized during alteration event(s) at Nintoku Seamount Site 1205.